Incoming & Prospective Students & Families

 Read issues and sign up for the PTSA Weekly Newsletter to stay informed, and refer to our What Does the PTSA Do page as well.

-How many credits are needed to graduate for students in the Class of 2028 (incoming 9th graders)?
+How many credits are needed to graduate?
 24 credits are required for graduation for every student at Ballard High School.

 How much credit does each class earn?
 A student earns .5 credit for one semester in each class, so a student who takes 6 classes each semester can earn 3 credits per semester, to total 6 credits per year.
 Therefore, if students take a full schedule of six classes every year and pass all classes all four years, they would graduate with 24 credits.